IsaacSchemm/SxmForLms/README.md

     * SiriusXM playback
         * Channel number entry
         * "Now Playing" info
+    * Roku remote
+        * Game controller input supported
     * Channel list, with:
         * Brown noise HLS stream generator
-        * Ability to include additional channels (from an external console command, see `ExternalStreamSource.fs`)
+        * Ability to play a channel on a Squeezebox device
         * Ability to play a channel on a Roku device using [Media Assistant](https://github.com/MedievalApple/Media-Assistant)
-    * iOS 6+ support
-    * Wii U support

 *This application's port 5000 should not be exposed to the internet* - like LMS, it is designed only for use within a local home network.